Indigenous Authors Books to Read

 Robinson, a member of the Haisla and Heiltsuk First Nations of British Columbia, combines magical realism with mystery.
 She creates a mesmerizing coming-of-age tale.
 Lisamarie investigates the tragic death of her brother while running from her own ghosts and questioning her childhood memories.

-Find most of these titles here.
+Find these titles here.